 Slated to (soon) be South America's largest golf resort, it also has three lagoons with weekend cabins, pools and lot of other activities like kayaking, jet skiing, horseback riding and more.
 Many people also stop for lunch on their way to or back from touring the Jesuit Missions.

-Geoffrey A.P.
-Groesbeck has dedicated many years, clearly much love, and an entire website to this unique region of Bolivia.
-I strongly urge you to view Mr. Groesbeck's website as it is THE most complete and continuously updated resource you will find anywhere on
+Many thanks to Geoffrey A.P.
+Groesbeck, who dedicated many years, clearly much love, and an entire website to this unique region of Bolivia, for contributing this page on

 Bolivia's Jesuit Missions.